EIPH confirms 2 more deaths due to COVID-19 - Local News 8

 EAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed two more deaths associated with COVID-19.

-The other individual was a male in his 90s from Fremont County.
+The other individual was a male from Bonneville County in his 70s.

 Out of respect to these individuals’ families, no additional details will be released.